hallumy/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la displays all the content in the current directory including hidden files ls -na displays current directory content in digit form mkdir is used to create a directory mv is used to move a file from one directory to another rm used to delete a file
+ls -la displays all the content in the current directory including hidden files ls -na displays current directory content in digit form mkdir is used to create a directory mv is used to move the filebetty from tmp directory my first directory rm used to delete the  file betty in the directory rmdir is used to delete my first directory